Mevo Modi'im: Establishment

 The village was founded as a moshav shitufi in 1975 by Rabbi Shlomo Carlebach, who acquired it from Poalei Agudat Yisrael where he had family connections.
-Rabbi Carlbach lived there in the later years of his life.
+Rabbi Carlebach lived there in the later years of his life.
 Some of the residents came to the village as a group from Jerusalem, following the direction of Carlebach.
 Many came from or through the former "The House of Love and Prayer" which was first established in San Francisco, and later in Jerusalem.
-The group is a collection of eclectic individuals, including musicians, artists, organic farmers, wine makers, perfumers and specialists in many areas.
-Many excel in their field in all of Israel.

 Description

-At its centre, the village has a hand-painted and ornately decorated main synagogue, painted by Yitzchak Ben Yehudah.
+At its center, the village has a hand-painted and ornately decorated main synagogue, painted by Yitzchak Ben Yehudah.

-Mevo Modi'im has a variety of eateries including Luciano’s, HaChatzer, and Falafel al HaDerech.

-Moshav residents built a new pavilion near the antiquities site on the moshav in memory of Esh Kodesh Gilmore who was killed in a terrorist attack on 30 October 2000.
+On an uninhabited hill at the moshav center there are remains of an ancient settlement.
+The remains of a monastery from the Byzantine period were found as well as a mosaic floor that has been preserved almost in its entirety.
+Next to the remains moshav residents built a new pavilion in memory of Esh Kodesh Gilmore who was killed in a terrorist attack on 30 October 2000.